Whole-House Air Cleaning: Why It’s the Best Approach to Better IAQ

 Ozone generators – The ozone gas produced by these systems destroys gaseous and biological pollutants, reducing the germ load in the air and eliminating bad odors.
 Ozone is a lung irritant, however, and the amount of ozone needed to be effective is a potential health hazard.
 For this reason, these devises are used primarily by cleaning professionals.

 Whether you need whole-house air cleaning for fresher air every day or your home has a specific pollutant or odor problem, we can help.
-Please contact us at Black Diamond Plumbing & Mechanical in the Chicago area for professional advice on keeping your indoor air pure and healthy.
+Please contact us at Black Diamond Plumbing & Mechanical for professional advice on keeping your indoor air pure and healthy.

 Written by Rick Sperando

 Please fill out the form and we will get in touch with you shortly.
 We look forward to serving you!